 Crawlers to walkers 4 week course

 Is your baby on the move?
 Whether they are crawling or walking come along to stretch out, sing, connect with little one and maybe even relax at the end!
 Classes are fun and engaging with a relaxed atmosphere.
 Bring some toys along with you and enjoy the time to focus on your body, meet new people and have fun, while baby plays and makes some new friends too!
 The January course will be the last before I go on maternity leave.

 Classes are also a great way to meet other lovely, like-minded Mums and babies, sharing similar experiences at this important time.
 We have a monthly group lunch after class, a monthly meet up where partners and older children are welcome and a WhatsApp group that means you are part of a community on your doorstep.

 Our classes are in person, but we also live stream from the class so you and your little one can join in from home if you are unable to attend.
 Your online class booking confirmation email will contain the link to your class and if you cannot make it then you will be sent the recording to do it at a time that works for you.
 If you are booking through MoveGB, please check in to the class to have access to the link.
-Classes will still be live and interactive :)

 Tuesdays at Elephant House: (moving to Thursdays from 1/8/21)

 1.30 - 2.45pm - Mum and Baby Yoga (from 6 weeks) (8 after cesarean).

 TESTIMONIALS FROM MAMAS AND BUBBAS